tembo-io/website/src/content/blog/2024-05-28-tembo-self-hosted/index.md

 ## Try Tembo Self Hosted Today!
 Tembo Self Hosted is available now and several users are working with us to deploy Tembo in their Kubernetes clusters!
-If you're interested in running the Tembo Platform in your own environment, fill out the contact form below to get started.
+If you're interested in running the Tembo Platform in your own environment, fill out the contact form or schedule time with us below to get started.
 Our team will work with you to understand your needs and help you get up and running.

+**_Fill out our [contact form](https://forms.gle/8hSZMaNSjZ8gihh77) or [schedule some time with us](https://calendly.com/ian-tembo) to get started!_**